-The public consultation process for the site has been vigorous and thorough.
-Several public meetings, workshops and small-committee meetings have been held between the Church, councilors office, community association and general public.
-The Site Plan has had numerous iterations that responded to public input that can be reflected in multiple versions of the site plan.
-The Church has attempted to reduce the negative impacts on the surrounding community by reducing surface parking, increasing the amount of landscaping surrounding the site and providing the opportunity for the surrounding community to use the community centre facilities.
+The community consultation process for the church has been vigorous and thorough.
+At least 2 large public meetings, and small-committee meetings have been held with the Church, Councilor Egli, the Trend Arlington community association and the general public.
+The Site Plan has had numerous iterations that responded to public input and comment.
+The Church has attempted to mitigate any adverse impacts on the surrounding community by reducing the surface parking area, entering into a parking agreement with an adjacent office building, increasing the amount of landscaping and fencing surrounding the site and providing the opportunity for the surrounding community to use the community centre facilities on a regular basis